Nordvest: Characteristics and attractions

 The area is bordered (from the north, clockwise) by the remaining part of Bispebjerg, the districts Østerbro and Nørrebro, the municipality of Frederiksberg, and the districts Vanløse and Brønshøj-Husum.
 The major roads Tagensvej, Frederiksborgvej, Tuborgvej/Tomsgårdsvej/Hjulgårdsvej, Borups Allé, and Hillerødgade all cut through Nordvest.

 Two large green areas can be found in the area: Utterslev Mose is the northwest border of the area, and the Bispebjerg Kirkegård cemetery is near the center.
-Smaller green areas include the Emaljehaven (lit.: the Enamel Garden), a renovated green area that previously housed a large metal workshop, Rødkilde park (lit.: The Red Source park), which hosts the Rødkilde Nature Playground and the Nordvestparken (lit.: the North West park), constructed in 2009, which won the Danish Light Award in 2010.
+Smaller green areas include the Emaljehaven (lit.: the Enamel Garden), a renovated green area that previously housed a large metal workshop, Rødkilde park (lit.: Red Spring park), which hosts the Rødkilde Nature Playground and the Nordvestparken (lit.: the North West park), constructed in 2009, which won the Danish Light Award in 2010.

 The earlier social housing and industrial buildings have undergone a transformation: while many of the old buildings are still standing, they have been repurposed.
 Most of the old buildings have not been modernized, and only some have been partially modernized.
 With the relocation of much of the industry to less populated areas, the old industrial complexes provide an opportunity for modern housing and activities.
 One such example of the modernization of the old Ungdomshuset area was the creation of a large cultural creativity space, Bolsjefabrikken (lit. the candy factory), housed in an old smithy and plumbing factory.
 The area's rugged image persists, and because of this it has acquired the nicknames Nordværst (North Worst) and Nordlædervest (North Leather Vest).
 As a result, housing costs are comparatively lower than other areas of Copenhagen; in the neighboring district of Østerbro and the neighboring municipality of Frederiksberg, housing prices are on average 50% higher than in Nordvest.
 Crime rates, however, are the same as in most of urban Copenhagen.

 Even though the area is formally a part of the district Bispebjerg, the Nordvest is often associated with the district Nørrebro, and Copenhagen municipality is actively creating a more pervasive integration of Nordvest and Nørrebro.